England Football Online

 team notes:

-Gordon Banks appears to the original named goalkeeper.
-His place going to Waiters.
-Cohen replaced Armfield and Flowers replaced Norman.
+Gordon Banks was rested, his place going to Waiters.
+Cohen replaced Armfield and Flowers replaced Norman, both for injuries.

 - -